tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 If one or more of these checks fail, then the delegated credential is deemed invalid.
 Clients that receive invalid delegated credentials MUST terminate the connection with an "illegal_parameter" alert.
-If successful, the client uses the public key in the credential to verify the signature provided in the handshake: in particular, the CertificateVerify message in TLS 1.3 and the ServerKeyExchange in 1.2.
+If successful, the client uses the public key in the credential to verify the signature in the serer's CertificateVerify message.

 # Delegated Credentials